chimechallenge/chime-utils/README.md

 For example, for CHiME-6:
 - e.g. to prepare manifests for far-field arrays and training, development partition:
-    - `chime-utils lhotse-prep chime6 ./chime8_dasr/chime6 ./sb_manifests/chime6 --dset-part train,dev --mic mdm`
+    - `chime-utils lhotse-prep chime6 ./chime8_dasr/chime6 ./manifests/lhotse/chime6 --dset-part train,dev --mic mdm`
 - you can also prepare manifests for on speakers close-talk mics:
-    - `chime-utils lhotse-prep chime6 ./chime8_dasr/chime6 ./sb_manifests/chime6 --dset-part train,dev --mic ihm`
+    - `chime-utils lhotse-prep chime6 ./chime8_dasr/chime6 ./manifests/lhotse/chime6 --dset-part train,dev --mic ihm`

-Similarly, you can use `chime-utils speechbrain-prep dipco`, `chime-utils speechbrain-prep mixer6` and `chime-utils speechbrain-prep notsofar1` commands to prepare manifests for the other three scenarios.
+Similarly, you can use `chime-utils lhotse-prep dipco`, `chime-utils lhotse-prep mixer6` and `chime-utils lhotse-prep notsofar1` commands to prepare manifests for the other three scenarios.

 ### ESPNet and Kaldi

-You can use the scripts used to prepare lhotse manifests (see previous section) to also prepare manifests compatible with Kaldi and ESPNet. <br>
+You can prepare Kaldi and ESPNet manifests for all core datasets easily. <br>
-In fact you can convert easily lhotse manifests to Kaldi format e.g. by using: <br>
-`lhotse lhotse-prep lhotse2kaldi input-dir output-dir`

-You can refer to [Lhotse Kaldi Interoperability](https://lhotse.readthedocs.io/en/latest/kaldi.html) for more information in Kaldi and
-Lhotse manifests conversion.
+For example, for CHiME-6:
+- e.g. to prepare manifests for far-field arrays and training, development partition:
+    - `chime-utils espnet-prep chime6 ./chime8_dasr/chime6 ./manifests/espnet/chime6 --dset-part train,dev --mic mdm`
+- you can also prepare manifests for on speakers close-talk mics:
+    - `chime-utils espnet-prep chime6 ./chime8_dasr/chime6 ./manifests/espnet/chime6 --dset-part train,dev --mic ihm`

+Similarly, you can use `chime-utils espnet-prep dipco`, `chime-utils espnet-prep mixer6` and `chime-utils espnet-prep notsofar1` commands to prepare manifests for the other three scenarios.

 ### Speechbrain

-You can prepare [Speechbrain](https://github.com/speechbrain/speechbrain) compatible JSON annotation (with multi-channel support !) easily.
+You can prepare [Speechbrain](https://github.com/speechbrain/speechbrain) compatible JSON annotation (with multichannel support !) easily.

 For example, for CHiME-6:
 - e.g. to prepare manifests for far-field arrays and training, development partition:
-    - `chime-utils speechbrain-prep chime6 ./chime8_dasr/chime6 ./sb_manifests/chime6 --dset-part train,dev --mic mdm`
+    - `chime-utils speechbrain-prep chime6 ./chime8_dasr/chime6 ./manifests/speechbrain/chime6 --dset-part train,dev --mic mdm`
 - you can also prepare manifests for on speakers close-talk mics:
-    - `chime-utils speechbrain-prep chime6 ./chime8_dasr/chime6 ./sb_manifests/chime6 --dset-part train,dev --mic ihm`
+    - `chime-utils speechbrain-prep chime6 ./chime8_dasr/chime6 ./manifests/speechbrain/chime6 --dset-part train,dev --mic ihm`
 - or both together:
-    - `chime-utils speechbrain-prep chime6 ./chime8_dasr/chime6 ./sb_manifests/chime6 --dset-part train,dev --mic all`
+    - `chime-utils speechbrain-prep chime6 ./chime8_dasr/chime6 ./manifests/speechbrain/chime6 --dset-part train,dev --mic all`

 Similarly, you can use `chime-utils speechbrain-prep dipco`, `chime-utils speechbrain-prep mixer6` and `chime-utils speechbrain-prep notsofar1` commands to prepare manifests for the other three scenarios.